How to Sell to Walmart:

 Today, we’re going to focus on the first 5, which involve selling products to Walmart customers, either online or in a physical store.

-Step 1 is to apply to be a supplier.
 First, select which type of supplier you want to be from the list above.
 Next, click “New Suppliers Register Here.”
 You will be directed to the Global Supplier Management (GSM) platform to complete your registration.

 As shown above, you will need your DUNS Number to start the application process.
 If you don’t already have one, you can get a DUNS Number for free.
 Just call 866-815-2749 for help.